cppxpy/libevlet/README.md

 }
 ```

-Features of the `dev-wk` preset defined in this example:
+Features of the `dev` preset defined in this example:
 - Development build
 - Parallel build with up to 8 workers
 - Using ninja, with compiler flags common to GCC and clang compilers